Data Exploration vs. Data Discovery

 Answering Questions on Big Data

-Big data is also used to better understand answers to questions in areas you’ve previously never tapped.
+Big data is also used to understand better answers to questions in areas you’ve previously never tapped.
 If you use the chart to the left as a guide, you can see that “discovery” is represented in the lower left (Traditional EDW).
 This illustrates a scenario where you know what specific questions you’re asking and the area to look for the answers.
 Big data is located in the upper right, where you are trying to “explore” new areas (things you don’t know) and questions you haven’t even asked yet.

 Exploration vs. Discovery: An Old World Example